micahamd/localllama/readme.md

 ## Usage Guide

 ### Basic Chat

 1. Select a model provider and an associated LLM model
 2. Type your message in the input field, and click 'Send' or press Enter.
 3. Enable the Memory Control Program (MCP) to enhance responses with relevant memories.

+### Agent Mode (Staged Multi-Agent Workflows)

+1. In the sidebar Options panel, tick **Agent Tool** to start staging agents—the chat log will display `Agent Sequence: Begin`.
+2. Enter agent-specific instructions and press **Send** for each step; the UI captures the full agent definition (model, tools, parameters) instead of querying the model immediately.
+3. Untick **Agent Tool** once you have at least one agent staged; the chat will confirm how many agents were defined and enable the **Configure Agents** button.
+4. Click **Configure Agents** to open the management window.
+Review or reorder agents, rename them, edit their JSON schemas, adjust the numeric **Loop limit** (default `0` = no loops), or delete entries.
+5. Use **Save Agent** to persist the sequence to the `agents/` directory, or **Load Agent** to reuse prior configurations.
+Active sequences are also cached temporarily so you can resume later in the same session.
+6. Press **Run Agent** to execute the sequence; progress updates stream into the chat log, and the UI prevents concurrent runs.
+Loop directives respect the configured limit and fall back to linear execution when the cap is reached.
+7. Use **Clear Chat** or exit the application to clear the temporary agent cache.
+Saved sequences remain available under the `agents/` folder for future sessions.

 ### Working with Files

 - **Drop Files**: Drag and drop files directly into the chat window
 - **Batch Process**: Process multiple files with the same prompt
 - **File Types Supported**: